 An artificial person or legal entity created by or under the authority of the laws of a state or nation, composed, in some rare instances, of a single person and his successors, being the incumbents of a particular oltice, but ordinarily consisting of an association of numerous individuals, who subsist as a body politic under a special denomination, which is regarded In law as having a personality and existence distinct from that of its several members, and which is, by the same authority, vested with the capacity of continuous succession, irrespective of changes in its membership, either in perpetuity or for a limited term of years, and of acting as a unit or single individual in matters relating to the common purpose of the association, within the scope of the powers and authorities conferred upon such bodies by law.
 See Case of Sutton's Hospital, 10 Coke.
 32; Dartmouth College v.
 Woodward, 4 Wheat.
 518, 636, 657.
 4 L. Ed.
 629; U. S. v.
 Trinidad Coal Co., 137 U. S. 160, 11 Sup.
 Ct.
 57. 34 L. Ed.
 640; Andrews Bros.
 Co. v.
 Youngstown Coke Co., 86 Fed.
 585, 30 C. C. A. 293; Porter v.
 Railroad Co., 76 111.
 573; State v.
 Payne, 129 Mo.
 468, 31 S. W. 797.
 33 L. R. A. 576; Farmers' L. & T. Co. v.
 New York, 7 Hill (N. Y.) 2S3; State BL.LAW DICT.(2D ED.)

-As LLC's, LP's, LLP's, & LLLP's are "a legal entity created by or under the authority of the laws of a state or nation" they are considered "types" or "forms" of corporations and, as such, are required by NRS 80.190 to publish a Statement of Business.
+As LLC's, LP's, LLP's, LLLP's & BT's (Business Trusts) are "a legal entity created by or under the authority of the laws of a state or nation" they are considered "types" or "forms" of corporations and, as such, are required by NRS 80.190 to publish a Statement of Business.

-2. There appears to be some controversy within the Nevada state government as to whether LLC's, LP's, LLP's, & LLLP's as "types" or "forms" of corporations.
+2. There appears to be some controversy within the Nevada state government as to whether LLC's, LP's, LLP's, LLLP's & BT's (Business Trusts) are "types" or "forms" of corporations.

-It appears that some state officials and some individuals within some state entities, departments, and agencies consider LLC's, LP's, LLP's, & LLLP's as "types" or "forms" of corporations and that others do not.
+It appears that some state officials and some individuals within some state entities, departments, and agencies consider LLC's, LP's, LLP's, LLLP's & BT's (Business Trusts) as "types" or "forms" of corporations and that others do not.

-When we call (by telephone) the various state agencies & departments involved we receive conflicting responses from various individuals. - Some say that LLC's, LP's, LLP's, & LLLP's are "types" or "forms" of corporations and that others say that they are not. - When asked, none of these people will "put it in writing".
+When we call (by telephone) the various state agencies & departments involved we receive conflicting responses from various individuals. - Some say that LLC's, LP's, LLP's, LLLP's & BT's (Business Trusts) are "types" or "forms" of corporations and that others say that they are not. - When asked, none of these people will "put it in writing".

 3. We have, in the past, requested an official Attorney General's Opinion on the matter. - However, no official opinion has been forthcoming.